w3c/wai-curricula/content/designer/navigation.md

 Optional ideas to teach the learning outcomes:

 * Show examples of breadcrumb trails.
 Explain that they provide information about the users location in the context of a set of websites.
 Emphasize that they are useful especially in cases where the navigation contains a lot of nested levels.
-For reference on how to provide breadcrumb trails, see technique [G65: Providing a breadcrumb trail
+For reference on how to provide breadcrumb trails, see technique [G65: Providing a breadcrumb trail](https://www.w3.org/WAI/WCAG21/Techniques/general/G65).
 * Invite students to give examples of page titles they are familiar with and reflect with them on how well the titles describe the page contents.
-Explain that page titles are useful to locate a specific web page within a set of web pages.
+Explain that page titles are useful to identify the purpose of a specific web page within a set of web pages.
 Mention that it is best practice to put the title text both in the page title and in the first heading of level 1 on the page, as some mobile browsers and assistive technologies do not show the information on the title.
 Explain that providing page titles is a responsibility shared with the content author.
 For references on how to provide descriptive page titles, see technique [G88: Providing descriptive titles for Web pages](https://www.w3.org/WAI/WCAG21/Techniques/general/G88.html).

 #### Ideas to Assess Knowledge